 Insufficient change history available

 Predictive Test Selection will not attempt to make predictions for test tasks or goals for which fewer than 14 days of code and dependency changes are available.
 In this case, all tests except those having previously passed for identical inputs are selected and executed.
-It is possible that input file capture is not enabled and must be configured for Gradle or Maven.
+It is possible that file fingerprint capture is not enabled and must be configured for Gradle or Maven.

 Client not authorized to use Predictive Test Selection

-If anonymous access is disabled for viewing build scans, builds must authenticate with Develocity via an access key that has the “Use Predictive Test Selection” permission enabled to use Predictive Test Selection.
+If anonymous access is disabled for viewing Build Scans, builds must authenticate with Develocity via an access key that has the “Use Predictive Test Selection” permission enabled to use Predictive Test Selection.

 Test task/goal inputs could not be determined